Kafū, aged forty-one.

 In the afternoon, I went to Zōshigaya and paid respects at my late father’s grave.

-Last month, when selling my house, I had ordered the gardener to transplant a wintersweet by the graveside; upon inspecting it, I found the flowers had not bloomed.
+Last month, when selling the house, I had ordered the gardener to transplant a wintersweet by the graveside; upon inspecting it, the flowers had not opened.

-The season for transplanting was ill-chosen; it must have withered.
+The transplanting season was ill-timed—it must have withered.

 In the evening, I returned home.

-After years of solitude that had enveloped me, I suddenly felt as though spring had arrived.
+Years of solitude surrounding me; suddenly I felt as though spring had arrived.

 January 6th.

-At Yozakuraki, I met Utazawa Shigekinu and discussed plum-blossom calendrical traditions.
+At Yozakuraki, I met Utazawa Shibakinu and spoke of the plum-blossom almanac.

 The day was warm.